Buyer’s or Seller’s Market?

 Before we can know whether Washington, D.C. favors buyers or sellers, we must understand the implications of the two different market types.
 A buyer’s market benefits homebuyers because there is a larger supply of homes for sale than there is a demand, meaning properties often stay on the market longer.
 A seller’s market exists when the supply is lower than the demand for available housing.
 When competition is high in a seller’s market, properties are sold quickly and at ever-increasing prices.

 When you combine these perfect conditions for bidding wars with low mortgage rates throughout the area, the contest for available listings in Washington, D.C. becomes steep, despite its considerably higher cost.
-The high demand for capital living has been known to nearly double the average housing price as compared to the national median.
+The high demand for capital living has the average housing price as compared to the national median.
 While there are more affordable neighborhoods—which is music to the ears of buyers—rest easy knowing that Washington, D.C. has one of the nation’s strongest economies, so purchasing property in the area is likely a good investment.

 Breakout Neighborhoods to Watch